 Gap Year plans

 From September 2013, I travelled to Argentina with Projects Abroad to Cordoba to work as a teaching assistant in a local school for three months.
-I then worked on the Galapagos Islands in Ecuador as a project volunteer which deals with the conservation of the environment before taking up my place at the University of Warwick.
+I then worked on the Galapagos Islands in Ecuador as a project volunteer which deals with the conservation of the environment.
+Following my visit to South America I completed an internship at an IT start-up in Sydney, Australia.
+This gap year combined a cultural experience with my first working experience, thus preparing me perfectly for my future studies at Warwick.

 I have enjoyed many opportunities and experiences whilst at Gresham’s with a wide variety of co-curricular activities from music, drama and sport as well as developing additional responsibilities.
 I was a Prefect at Sixth Form, Head of Farfield boarding house, Head Chorister, Captain of the 2nd XI Rugby Team and Captain of 2nd XI Cricket Team.